"It's Lucius," Narcissa said with an odd little sob. "Oh, Draco, your father has had another stroke."

 It was another sunny day, just like it had been every other year.
-The field was empty, apart from the usual marble stones that broke the endless sea of green, but this did not trouble the couple currently making their way up through the grass.
+The field was empty, apart from the usual marble stones that broke the endless sea of green, but this did not trouble the couple making their way along the grass.
 Indeed, the woman was more concerned with the wandering behaviour of her small child.

-"Don't go too far, Lucius!" the woman called out, chestnut eyes becoming rather anxious as she followed the small figure moving beyond her reach.
+"Don't go too far, Lucius!" she called, her expression becoming anxious as she watched the small figure moving beyond her reach.

-"He's alright," said her husband, tightening his hold around her waist.
+"He's alright," her husband said, tightening his hold on her waist.
 "Just leave him."

-She seemed to hesitate, but then she let a small sigh of surrender and nodded.
+She seemed to hesitate, but then she let out a small sigh and nodded.
 "Fine, but you'll be the one to take the blame if he gets up to any mischief."

 "Aren't I always?"

-She rolled her eyes at that, though a small smile tugged at her lips, and dragged him forward towards the further regions of the field.
-Finally the couple came to a halt, their eyes falling on the marble stone that drew them to this place every year.
+She rolled her eyes, though a smile tugged at her lips.
+Wordlessly, she dragged him towards the further regions of the field.
+The couple came to a halt once they reached the marble stone that drew them to this place every year.

-"Here," said her husband, handing her the bouquet of flowers.
+"Here," her husband said, handing her the bouquet of flowers.

 "Lucius!" the woman called across the field to where her son was playing.
-"Come on, honey, we're going home now."
+"We're going home now."

-The little boy, adorable with his strawberry blond hair and chocolate brown eyes, came rushing towards them in dutiful obedience.
-"Are we going already?" he exclaimed.
+The little boy, adorable with his strawberry blond hair and blue-grey eyes, came rushing towards them.
+"Are we going already?" he asked.

-The little trio moved away from the stone, a stone no different from any of the others in the field except for the inscription that had been engraved:
+The little trio moved away from the stone.
+It was one that was no different from any of the others in the field except for the inscription that had been engraved on its surface:

 LOVING MEMORY OF